- 7 Racing Teams compete over a 6 meetings

 - Owners may have horses in more than one team

-- Each team have 7 selected jockeys that may only ride for that team
+- Each team will have jockeys selected by the team managers via a draft, that may only ride for that team

 - No jockey can ride more than 20 races over the competition